 The regression results are reported in Table 1.
+Note that we multiply the dependent variable by 100 so that the regression coefficients can be interpreted as percentage point changes in the probability of selective abstention.
 Let us start by focusing on the estimation results in columns (1) and (3).
-First, socio-economic status matters.
+First, we see that socio-economic status matters.
 Earning 10,000 SEK (about 1,000 USD) more is associated with a 0.02 percentage point decrease in selective abstention, and having one more year of education is associated with a decrease of 0.22 - 0.29 percentage points.
 These regression coefficients are statistically significant with p < 0.01.
 Unemployed individuals are 0.29 - 0.49 percentage points more likely to selectively abstain.
 Overall, these results are in line with the argument that people from higher socio-economic backgrounds have more political information which decreases the costs of voting.
 This further makes participation in all elections more likely.

 Second, demographic characteristics are important.
 A one-year increase in age decreases the propensity of selective abstention by 0.06 - 0.08 percentage points.
 Having lived one more year in a municipality prior to the election is associated with a decrease of 0.25 - 0.28 percentage points in selective abstention.
 These results are consistent with a lower C or a higher D for older voters or voters who have not moved recently.
 Selective abstention in any election is, on average, 0.48 - 0.80 percentage points lower among women than men, which is in line with the idea of female voters having a higher sense of civic duty to vote.
 Interestingly, a final remark is that immigrants (who are naturalized citizens) are 0.34 - 0.60 percentage points more likely to vote in all elections than native Swedes.
+This result may seem a bit surprising given the well-known fact that immigrants in general have lower turnout rates than natives.
+However, once again it is important to note that the negative effect of being immigrant on selective abstention is conditional on turning up at the polls in the first place.